The Best Diet and Foods for Varicose Veins

 In fact, over 40 million Americans suffer from varicose veins, so there is no better time than the present to take a look at what may be affecting your vein health.

-Our top 5 list of different reasons people develop varicose veins
+Top 5 reasons why people develop varicose veins

 Though it is a myth that only older people develop varicose veins, it is true that the older you get, the more likely you are to develop varicose veins, especially when you hit the age of 50 and over.
 This is due to the fact that as you age, your veins wear and weaken more, and thus are more susceptible to developing varicose veins.